Convergence analysis of stochastic higher-order majorization-minimization algorithms: Notations and generalities

 \begin{example} If the $p+1$ derivative of a function $\psi$ is bounded, then the $p$ derivative of $\psi$ is Lipschitz continuous.
-Consequently the $p$ Taylor approximation of $\psi$, denoted $T_p^\psi$, has the $p$ derivative Lipschitz with the Lipschitz constant $L_p^{T_p^\psi} = 0$. \end{example}
+Moreover, any polynomial of degree $p$ (e.g., the $p$ Taylor approximation of $\psi$, denoted $T_p^\psi$), has the $p$ derivative Lipschitz with the Lipschitz constant zero (in particular, $L_p^{T_p^\psi} = 0$). \end{example}

 Further, let us introduce the class of uniformly convex functions.

 \begin{definition} A function $\psi(\cdot)$ is \textit{uniformly convex} of degree $q \geq 2$ with the uniform constant $\sigma_{q}>0$, if for any $x, y \in \text{dom} \psi $ we have: